rasmiyarasheed/SE_LAB_PROJECT1/SRS_SE_LAB.md

 The NITCONF Submission and Evaluation System (NSES) is a web-based platform specifically designed to facilitate the submission and evaluation of papers for the NITCONF conference.
 The system offers a user-friendly interface with distinct functionalities for speakers, designated reviewers, and members of the Program Committee, ensuring a seamless and efficient process.

+- **User Registration:**
+- Participants, including speakers, reviewers, and Program Committee members, can securely register to create their accounts within the system.
+- **User Login:**
+- Registered users can log in to access the platform's features, ensuring a personalized and secure experience.
+- **Paper Submission:**
+- Speakers can utilize a dedicated "Submit Abstract" button to initiate the paper submission process, accessing a secure login site.
+- **Reviewer Portal:**

+`                  `Designated reviewers can log in to the system to access papers assigned for review,                                                                                         providing detailed comments and assigning a ranking on a predefined scale.

+`                `Set deadlines for    reviewers to submit their evaluations.

+**Program Committee Decision-Making:**

+- Members of the Program Committee can log in to a dedicated portal to collectively review comments and make informed decisions on paper acceptance or rejection,

+  shaping the conference program.

+- **Paper Status Tracking:**
+- Participants, including speakers and reviewers, can track the status of their submissions within the system.